annakonkina/Customer_churn_study/README.md

 The clusterization was done using K-means algorithm.
 _________________________________________________________________
-The work can be found both in English and Russian in the relater .ipynb files.
+The work can be found both in English and Russian in the related .ipynb files.